 Mortgage insurance protects the lender, not you.
-If you fail to make the payments and must be foreclosed on, the mortgage insurer will cover a percentage of the lender's loss.
+If you fail to make the payments and must foreclose, the mortgage insurer will cover a percentage of the lender’s loss.

-That's why your mortgage servicer will insist that you continue that coverage until you've paid down the balance and the property's appreciated enough for you to have 20% to 25% equity in the home.
+Your mortgage lender will require that you continue coverage until you’ve paid down the balance and the property’s appreciated enough for you to have 20% to 25% equity in the home.

 Lenders know that borrowers are far less likely to default and create a major loss for the mortgage holder when they have a significant financial stake in the property.

 It’s not an uncommon requirement, because many home buyers, especially first-time buyers, don’t have the cash required for a 20% down payment.

 You’ll often hear bankers or real estate agents refer to the loan-to-value ratio.
 That’s the amount you’re borrowing divided by the property’s market value.

 For example, if you make the minimum down payment of 3%, then you’ll move in with 3% equity and your loan-to-value ratio will be 97%.